Communist Party of India (Marxist): Formation (1964)

-At the Siliguri Party District Conference, the main draft proposal for a party program was accepted, but with some additional points suggested by the far-left North Bengal cadre Charu Majumdar.
+At the Siliguri Party District Conference, the main draft proposal for a party programme was accepted; some additional points suggested by the far-left North Bengal cadre Charu Majumdar were added.
 However, Hare Krishna Konar (representing the leadership of the CPI left-wing) forbade the raising of the slogan Mao Tse-Tung Zindabad (Long live Mao Tse-Tung) at the conference.

 Parimal Das Gupta's document was also presented to the leadership at the West Bengal State Conference of the CPI leftwing.
 Das Gupta and a few others spoke at the conference, demanding the party ought to adopt the class analysis of the Indian state of the 1951 CPI conference.
 His proposal was, however, voted down.

 The Calcutta Congress was held between 31 October and 7 November, at Tyagraja Hall in southern Calcutta.
 Simultaneously, the CPI convened a Party Congress in Bombay.
 The group which assembled in Calcutta would later adopt the name 'Communist Party of India (Marxist)', to differentiate themselves from the CPI.
-The CPI(M) also adopted its own political program.
-P. Sundarayya was elected general secretary of the party.
+The CPI(M) also adopted its own political programme.
+Puchalapalli Sundarayya was elected general secretary of the party.

-In total 422 delegates took part in the Calcutta Congress.
-CPI(M) claimed that they represented 104,421 CPI members, 60% of the total party membership.
+In total, 422 delegates took part in the Calcutta Congress.
+CPI(M) claimed that they represented 104,421 CPI members; this is 60% of the total party membership.

 At the Calcutta conference, the party adopted a class analysis of the character of the Indian state, that claimed the Indian bourgeoisie was increasingly collaborating with imperialism.

-Parimal Das Gupta's alternative draft program was not circulated at the Calcutta conference.
-However, Souren Basu, a delegate from the far-left stronghold Darjeeling, spoke at the conference asking why no portrait had been raised of Mao Tse-Tung along with the portraits of other communist stalwarts.
+Parimal Das Gupta's alternative draft programme was not circulated at the Calcutta conference.
+However, Souren Bose, a delegate from the far-left stronghold Darjeeling, spoke at the conference asking why no portrait had been raised of Mao Tse-Tung along with the portraits of other communist stalwarts.
 His intervention was met with huge applause from conference delegates.